William Gasarch

 William Ian Gasarch (/ɡəˈsɑːrʃ/ gə-SARSH; born 1959) is an American computer scientist known for his work in computational complexity theory, computability theory, computational learning theory, and Ramsey theory.
 He is currently a professor at the University of Maryland Department of Computer Science with an affiliate appointment in Mathematics.

-As of 2015 he has supervised over 40 high school students on research projects, including Jacob Lurie.
+Gasarch is a frequent mentor of high school student research projects; one of these, with Jacob Lurie, won the 1996 Westinghouse Science Talent Search for Lurie.
 He has co-blogged on computational complexity with Lance Fortnow since 2007.
 He was book review editor for ACM SIGACT NEWS from 1997 to 2015.

 Education

 Gasarch received his doctorate in computer science from Harvard in 1985, advised by Harry R. Lewis.
 His thesis was titled Recursion-Theoretic Techniques in Complexity Theory and Combinatorics.
 He was hired into a tenure track professorial job at the University of Maryland in the Fall of 1985.
-He was promoted to Associate Professor with Tenure in 1991, and to Full Professor in 1998.
+He was promoted to associate professor with tenure in 1991, and to full professor in 1998.